 Now many who have no trouble with Gehenna and Hades referring to different things may still desire to see the Lake of Fire as distinct from either.
 But the timing of Isaiah 66:24, as well the affiliation of Fire with Gehenna (at least one Gehenna passage also uses a Greek word for Fire, the verses in Matthew referring to the "Hell Fire"), as well as Gehenna being linked to the word "Damnation" all tell me Gehenna is probably the Lake of Fire.

-Luke 16's parable of the Rich Man and Lazarus is the only passage linking Torment or Fire to Hell where Hades rather then Gehenna is used.
+Luke 16's parable of the Rich Man and Lazarus is the only passage linking Torment or a Flame to Hell where Hades rather then Gehenna is used.

 Deuteronomy 32:22 is the only passage linking fire to Sheol.
 KJV onliers will often call this the first reference to "Hell" in The Bible since Sheol's appearances in Genesis are all translated Grave in the KJV.
 But this verse does not attribute this Fire to tormenting the currently dead but does possibly connect it to future Judgment.
 The only difference between Sheol and NT Hades is Sheol might be a broader term that includes more of the depths of the Earth then just where the dead is/was.
 And thus may include Tartaros/The Abyss.
 And also could include the very center of The Earth, which modern Scientists believe is hotter then the surface of the Sun.